HermanMusyoki/github_workload/README.md

 ## Introduction

-This example is to show different parts of the Git respository and various commmands using a web project.
+This example is to show different parts of the Git respository and various commmands using a web project.Adding a oneliner to show rebase in Git.

 ## Purpose